parcio/haura/docs/src/rfc/1-pivotkey.md

 tree layer will encounter belong to the tree itself, the reverse direction is not given to be valid and should therefore be excluded in the implementation.

-# Purpose
+# Integration

-We can use the Pivot Key of a tree node to perform operations on specific nodes which fulfill certain conditions such as access frequency or access probability.
+The given `PivotKey` structure can be used in `ObjRef` to add a measure of identification to the cache location or disk location.
+We can then use the `PivotKey` of a tree node to perform operations on specific nodes which fulfill certain conditions such as access frequency or access probability.
 This is helpful in a number of scenarios such as data prefetching or disk-to-disk migrations.

 Since pivots are stored in the internal nodes we are required to read a substantial amount of data to retrieve knowledge about all exisiting pivot keys.